Reading List and Conceptual Lineage

 Feedback, delay, and structural causes of system behavior.

-II.
 Sentient Horizons: Core Essay Sequence

 The essays below form a conceptual progression.
 While each stands alone, together they trace the development of a unified framework for mind, intelligence, and agency.